- For-Profit Journals Must End

 - Privacy Regulation and Market Structure, with Avi Goldfarb and Catherine Tucker (Journal of Economics & Management Strategy, Spring 2015), pdf working paper version

 - Regulation to protect consumers’ data could be anti-competitive; global opt-in privacy rules may induce less distortion to competition.

 - Targeting Informative Messages to a Network of Consumers (Review of Network Economics, September 2012), pdf working paper version

 - Firms competing to inform a population in which consumers share information across network links; targeting patterns depend on structure of the informers’ industry; in some cases network owners strategically induce an advertising arms race in equilibrium.

 - Availability of better data on communication networks can undermine community enforcement (working paper, draft 10/22/16)

 - Precise, non-anonymous data on communication networks can undermine the ability of those networks to police bad behavior by outsiders.

-- Institutional players can help everyone do better in competitive standard-setting problems by acting as a commitment device that strategically sometimes rewards ‘bad’ ideas.
+- Intermediaries can help everyone do better in competitive standard-setting problems by acting as a commitment device that strategically sometimes rewards ‘bad’ ideas.
 Applications to political primaries and technology compatibility problems.